ishaanv/ptvsd/debugger_protocol/README.md

 [Visual Studio Code](https://code.visualstudio.com/) defines several protocols that extensions may leverage to fully integrate with VSC features.
-For ptvad the most notable of those is the debugger protocol.
+For ptvsd, the most notable of those is the debugger protocol.
 When VSC handles debugger-related input via the UI, it delegates the underlying behavior to an extension's debug adapter (e.g. ptvsd) via the protocol.
 The